Is Your Organization Ready for E-Learning? Seven key questions you need to answer

 Informal Consequences

 At the highest level, organizational and group goals should be developed that relate to the implementation of the new training tools.
-Again, leadership’s role is to recognize, reward, and reinforce behaviors through these formal and informal systems.
+Again, leaderships role is to recognize, reward, and reinforce behaviors through these formal and informal systems.
 For example, a division might choose to have every employee complete one Web-based course by the end of the first quarter and hold feedback sessions regarding their ideas and concerns.
 Tied to this goal should be concrete consequences at all levels.
 Individuals, teams, groups, and divisions that meet this goal should be recognized both formally and informally.
 Conversely, those that do not complete the required course should have meaningful negative consequences associated with their behavior.

+While many organizations are reluctant to re-organize to accommodate every management initiative (and others are too eager), the appropriateness of the current organizational design should be evaluated in light of the new learning processes.
+Even if no changes are to be made to the existing organization, insight into how the design both impedes and facilitates acceptance can help in the development of a comprehensive Change Management plan.Case: Whom do I Call for Help?
 A large telecommunications firm was thrilled to implement Web-based learning for the sales staff.
 The order fulfillment department provided the content for the training with assistance from an outside vendor and the regional sales department hosted the class on their server.
 When access to the information and bandwidth availability became problems for salespeople attempting to dial-up the training, no one knew who would help resolve the problem.
 The sales department passed the problem to the order fulfillment area, as they seemed to "own" the material.
-The order fulfillment personnel, however, did not have access to sales server and could not answer technical questions about the company’s network.
-The internal computing and network group were too busy with "their own work" to prioritize the e-learning access problems to anyone’s satisfaction.
-Without organizational oversight, the company’s departmental silos and lack of planning for just such a problem, caused this e-learning effort to die a quick and costly death.
-The salespeople were quickly disillusioned and frustrated and became weary of any new initiative from corporate.
+The order fulfillment personnel, however, did not have access to sales server and could not answer technical questions about the companys network.
+The internal computing and network group were too busy with "their own work" to prioritize the e-learning access problems to anyones satisfaction.
+Without organizational oversight, the companys departmental silos and lack of planning for just such a problem, caused this e-learning effort to die a quick and costly death.
+The salespeople were quickly disillusioned and frustrated and became weary of any new initiative from corporate. |

 For example, contractors, Employee Development, and Information Systems specialists may all have a role to play in the successful implementation of e-learning (see case Who Do I Call For Help?).
 The organizational design, however, may inhibit these groups from working seamlessly together, especially from the perspective of the individual learner.
 In this case, the company may draft a service level agreement between the disparate parities to agree on a single point of contact for the organization.
 In this way the organizational design is bridged in order to support the implementation of new technologies.